 New York State has clean energy initiatives that will result in thousands of megawatts ("MW") of additions of Front of the Meter photovoltaic ("FTM PV"), onshore wind, and offshore wind generation.
 The New York State Reliability Council (NYSRC) Executive Committee requested that the Installed Capacity Subcommittee("ICS"), with the support of the New York Independent System Operator, Inc. ("NYISO"), perform an analysis of the potential impact on the Installed Reserve Margin ("IRM") and locational capacity factors from a hypothetical case in which the New York Control Area ("NYCA") has a high immediate penetration of intermittent renewable resources over the period May 2020 through April 2021 (2020 Capability Year).
 This period was selected because the model had already been developed for setting the 2020 IRM.
-The addition of 12,000 MW of renewable generation over existing resources in the 2020 study, which include 1,949 MW of solar and onshore wind generation, was modelled.
-This analysis calculated the amount of installed generating capacity necessary to operate the New York State electric grid without the probability of the unplanned shedding of load more than one day in ten years2 under conditions where a large quantity of intermittent (i.e., non-dispatchable) generation is present.
+This analysis calculated the amount of installed generating capacity necessary to operate the New York State electric grid without the probability of the unplanned shedding of load more than one day in ten years under conditions where a large quantity of intermittent (i.e., non-dispatchable) generation is present.
 This analysis is the first of several that will be needed to fully understand the impacts of increased renewable resource penetration on system reliability.
-The results must be interpreted in qualitative terms because, among other reasons, the conditions at the time 12,000 MW of renewable resources have been added to the system will not be the same as the current system, the distribution of such resources will be different and their impact on retirements of existing resources was not considered.